juliansteenbakker/mobile_scanner/example/README.md

 ```
 Source: [Android emulator camera custom image](https://stackoverflow.com/a/64922184/8358501)

 It's also important that you run start an Android Emulator with PlayStore services and the virtual scene as back camera.
+Additionally, you should be able to run command with `adb` from your terminal (it's required to grant the app permissions to the camera).

 ### Run
 To run the integration tests, execute this command: